arustyt/wled-tools/doc/WLED_presets.md

 **wled_yaml2json.py** supports an alternate preset file structure to remove the need for hard-coding.
 To be sure, it may be desirable to hard-code some preset ids so that known values can be configured for the default boot preset id and when scheduling presets.
+# NEEDS WORK
 Initially, config file processing was designed to allow specifying presets by name, where needed.
 I got as far as implementing assigning the default boot preset by name.
 Soon thereafter I came to the conclusion that it would be better to choose a static configuration convention.
 This convention allows me to use a few hard-coded preset ids (2 in my case) and avoid the complexity of modifying the WLED configuration for each set of presets.

 A for other preset ids like playlists and the associated presets, their ids don't matter to me.

 In its pure form the alternate structure has two top-level keys.
 ```yaml